Bratteli--Vershik models and graph covering models: Preliminaries

-In this section, we recall construction of basic graph coverings for general zero-dimensional systems used in \cite{ Shimomura_2014SpecialHomeoApproxCantorSys, Shimomura_2015completelyscrambled, SHIMOMURA_2015nonhomeomorphic, Shimomura_2014ergodic}, and in \cref{sec:extended-graph-covering}, we develop a new notion of \textit{weighted graph coverings}, in which multiple edges between a pair of vertices are permitted, and each edge is assigned a weight corresponding to its length.
-In \cref{sec:extended-graph-covering}, without assigning the lengths of edges explicitly, we also define \textit{flexible graph coverings}. \begin{nota} To avoid the ambiguity of these three kinds of graph coverings, in this paper, the original graph covering that are considered in previous papers are called \textit{basic graph coverings}.
-Hereafter, in this paper, we do not use an ambiguous simple term ``graph covering''.
-Instead, intentionally, we use the three terms ``basic (graph) covering'', ``weighted (graph) covering'', and ``flexible (graph) covering'', the term `graph' might be omitted. \end{nota} A pair $\baiG = (\baiV,\baiE)$ that consists of a finite set $\baiV$ and a relation $\baiE \subseteq \baiV \times \baiV$ on $\baiV$ can be considered as a directed graph with vertices $\baiV$ and an edge from $\baiu$ to $\baiv$ when $(\baiu,\baiv) \in \baiE$.
-In this sense, we herein refer to the finite directed graph $\baiG = (\baiV,\baiE)$ as a \textit{basic graph}.
-We write $\baiV = V(\baiG)$ and $\baiE = E(\baiG)$.
-Hereafter, throughout this paper, a basic graph $\baiG$, its vertex set $\baiV$, and edge set $\baiE$ are all described with being checked.
-Further, a vertex $\baiv \in \baiV$ and an edge $\baie \in \baiE$ are also checked. \begin{nota} In this paper, we assume that a basic graph $\baiG = (\baiV,\baiE)$ is a surjective relation, i.e., for every vertex $\baiv \in \baiV$, there exist edges $(\baiu_1,\baiv),(\baiv,\baiu_2) \in \baiE$. \end{nota} For basic graphs $\baiG_i = (\baiV_i,\baiE_i)$ with $i = 1,2$, a map $\baifai : \baiV_1 \to \baiV_2$ is said to be a \textit{basic graph homomorphism} if, for every edge $(\baiu,\baiv) \in \baiE_1$, it follows that $(\baifai(\baiu),\baifai(\baiv)) \in \baiE_2$.
-In this case, we write $\baifai : \baiG_1 \to \baiG_2$.
-For a basic graph homomorphism $\baifai : \baiG_1 \to \baiG_2$, we say that $\baifai$ is \textit{edge-surjective} if $\baifai(\baiE_1) = \baiE_2$.
-Suppose that a basic graph homomorphism $\baifai : \baiG_1 \to \baiG_2$ satisfies the following condition:
+In this section, we recall the process of constructing basic graph covering models for general zero-dimensional systems used in \cite{ Shimomura_2014SpecialHomeoApproxCantorSys, Shimomura_2014ergodic}.
+In \cref{sec:extended-graph-covering}, we develop the new notion of \textit{weighted graph covering models} in which each edge is assigned a weight corresponding to its length.
+Further, in \cref{sec:extended-graph-covering}, without explicitly assigning the edge lengths, we define \textit{flexible graph covering models}. \begin{nota} To avoid ambiguity among the three types of graph covering models, the original graph coverings are referred to here as \textit{basic graph covering models}.
+Hereafter, we do not use the ambiguous simple term `graph covering'.
+Instead, we deliberately use the three terms `basic (graph) covering model', `weighted (graph) covering model', and `flexible (graph) covering model'; the word `graph' may be omitted. \end{nota}